-The longitudinal integral length scale $\ell_L^m$ observed in the experiments for the I/I mode is 3.6 mm, which corresponds to a longitudinal integral time scale $\tau_L^m$ of 0.55 ms from the relation:
+The longitudinal integral length scale l_L^m observed in the experiments for the I/I mode is 3.6 mm, which corresponds to a longitudinal integral time scale τ_L^m of 0.55 ms from the relation:

-$$\ell_L^m = \left\langle U_1\left(0\right)\right\rangle_m \tau_L^m. \tag{7}$$
+$$\ell_L^m = \langle U_1(0) \rangle_m \, \tau_L^m. \tag{7}$$

-Using the values of $\tau_L$ , $\tau_L^m$ and Eq.
-6, a value of approximately 1.36 is obtained for $\beta$ .
-(This is verified by stretching the large-domain LES time series velocity data by this factor $\beta$ and recalculating the longitudinal integral time scale on the centerline at the nozzle exit plane for the modified time series data.)
+Using the values of τ_L , τ_L^m and Eq.
+6, a value of approximately 1.36 is obtained for β .
+(This is verified by stretching the large-domain LES time series velocity data by this factor β and recalculating the longitudinal integral time scale on the centerline at the nozzle exit plane for the modified time series data.)

-It is noted that the Eulerian time scales of all velocity components are scaled by $\beta^{-1}$ ; however only the axial length scales are affected and the two point correlations in the nozzle exit plane are unaltered.
+It is noted that the Eulerian time scales of all velocity components are scaled by β^{-1} ; however only the axial length scales are affected and the two point correlations in the nozzle exit plane are unaltered.

 The two key quantities that we match through the (fluctuation) scaling and (time) stretching methods are the axial r.m.s. velocity and the longitudinal integral length scale on the centerline at the nozzle exit plane to those measured at 0.5 mm downstream of the nozzle exit in the experiments.
-Therefore, we are able to match the turbulent Reynolds number $Re_t$ in the simulations to that of the experiments for the I/I mode (see Eq.
-12, Sec.
-3.2).
+Therefore, we are able to match the turbulent Reynolds number Re_t in the simulations to that of the experiments for the I/I mode (see Eq.
+12, Section 3.2).

 Note that the above procedure is applied to the time series data from the large-domain LES at the bottom nozzle exit plane; a similar procedure can be followed to obtain the modified time series data at the top nozzle exit plane.
+Finally, these modified time series data are interpolated both in space and time during the LES/PDF simulations.